countnazgul/qlikview-file-system-access/README.md

 * /clearfolderall/[folder] - delete all files and subfolders inside the specified folder
 * /qvscriptslist - the app allows to host static files.
 The idea is to host predefined qv scripts which can be called from qv itself
 * /qvscripts/:file - return the content of the specified txt file.
 See blow how to include the file in qv
+* /rename/:oldname/:newname - rename file/folder from "oldname" to "newname"

 #### Specifics
   * the file and folder names must contain the full path